tracking-exposed/youtube.tracking.exposed/content/trexit.md

 {{< colorblock text="TREXIT: can we observe UK's news media polarization around Brexit?">}}

-### Team Members

-Nina Altmaier, Davide Beraldo, Maria Castaldo, Daniel Jurg, Salvatore Romano, Matteo Renoldi, Tatiana Smirnova, Natacha Seweryn, Luukas Veivo
+##### Nina Altmaier, Davide Beraldo, Maria Castaldo, Daniel Jurg, Salvatore Romano, Matteo Renoldi, Tatiana Smirnova, Natacha Seweryn, Luukas Veivo.

+— _students and researchers worked on this research for four days in January 2020_.

+---

+# Abstract

+The research used the technology of youtube.tracking.exposed {**yttrex**} to collect evidence of personalization on Youtube session.
+By creating and controlling new profile, we controlled their behavior to study how gradually and quickly YouTube catch up with the simulated political interest (_leave_ or _remain_), and return content gradually exposed to more personalized content.
+This analysis is quantitative (counting, for example, diversity of recommended media sources), and qualitative (judge, for example, if the _remain_ profiles actually got content politically aligned to their simulated interest).

+We released open data and the methodology might be replicate by other team, using the same topic (if they want to verify our research), or with new topics.

-### Summary of Key Findings
+### Key findings

 1. There is evidence of progressive polarization of the recommendations around Brexit on YouTube, especially for Leave-inclined users.
 2. The Leave/Remain content bubbles, constituted respectively by The Sun/The Telegraph and The Guardian/The Mirror YouTube channels rarely converge.